Kavaludaari: Plot

 SI K. S. Shyam is a sincere traffic cop, whose real interest lies in handling crime-related cases.
 One day, he accidentally comes across the skeletal remains of a three-member family, and he decides to pursue his interest despite warning from his senior officer.
-However, his plans hit roadblock when he gets to know that the remains are four-decades old.
+However, his plans hit a roadblock when he gets to know that the remains are four-decades old.
 The forensic reports show that there are signs of struggle on the bodies, so it most likely was a murder.
-His encounter with Kumar, a small-time journalist who is equally interested in the case, helps him unfold many mysteries.
-He finds out that the dead family's head is Suresh, the boss of an archaeology department.
-He worked with Sampath to uncover jewels from the Vijayanagara Empire, and was the same day, Sampath was mysteriously killed.
+His encounter with Kumar, a struggling small-time journalist who is equally interested in the case, helps him unfold many mysteries.
+He looks through the cold case archives finds out that the dead family's head is Gurudas Naidu, the boss of an archaeology department who worked with Sampath to uncover jewels from the Vijayanagara Empire.
+Naidu and his family's disappearance was the same day Sampath was mysteriously killed in 1977.

-On the same day, Suresh was found with a bloodstained shirt, so Shyam realized that Suresh killed Sampath.
-The arrival of Mutthanna, a retired cop, who investigated the case decades ago, and actress Madhuri into the plot, makes things complex for Shyam.
-Kumar tells Shyam that Madhuri is related to the case, so Shyam goes to ask her questions.
-But, it proves unsuccessful.
-Mutthanna decides to help Shyam by giving him information from what he investigated.
-He reveals that Suresh actually didn't kill Sampath and that the blood on Suresh's shirt was from a wounded person whom Suresh had saved.
+Gurudas Naidu was seen with a bloodstained shirt the same night, so Shyam suspects that he killed Sampath.
+The arrival of Mutthanna, a retired cop, who investigated the case decades ago, and actress Madhuri into the plot, makes things even more complex for Shyam.
+Kumar informs Shyam that Madhuri is related to the case, so Shyam goes to ask her questions, but it proves unsuccessful.
+Mutthanna eventually agrees to help Shyam by divulging what he investigated decades prior.
+He reveals that Gurudas Naidu actually didn't kill Sampath and that the blood on his shirt was from a wounded person whom he had saved.
 Who killed Sampath, and how the family died still remains a mystery.
-Madhuri was also killed later.
-When Mutthanna and Shyam went to investigate her house, they see a picture of Madhuri wearing a necklace from the Vijayanagara Empire excavation.
+Madhuri is later found dead in her home.
+When Mutthanna and Shyam go to investigate her house, they see a picture of Madhuri wearing a necklace from the Vijayanagara Empire excavation.

-They see a goon who breaks into the house.
-Shyam and Mutthanna chase after him.
+A goon suddenly breaks into the house, and Shyam and Mutthanna chase after him.
 When they follow the goon, it leads them to a resort.
-In a park near the resort, Mutthanna recognizes a place where the car was originally burnt.
+In a park near the resort, Mutthanna recognizes the place where the Naidu family's car was originally burnt.
 Inside the resort, a political leader is giving a speech, and Shyam gets a call from Kumar to meet him.
-Kumar tells him that before Madhuri was an actress, she used to be a dancer who danced for gangsters.
-One person had a deep connection with Madhuri, who was Mailur Srinivas Rao, the upcoming CM of Karnataka.
+Kumar tells him that before Madhuri was an actress, she used to be a dancer who worked for gangsters.
+One person had a deep connection with Madhuri: Mailur Srinivas Rao, the upcoming CM of Karnataka.
 Meanwhile, Mutthanna discovers that the resort belongs to Mailur.
 Shyam goes to inspect Mailur's old home to find more evidence.
-He finds holy Christian objects hidden in a high shelf.
-This confuses Shyam because Mailur is a Hindu.
-He tells Mutthanna, who goes to Mailur's campaign.
-He notices that Mailur looks like Fernandez, Suresh's old driver.
+He finds holy Christian objects hidden in a high shelf, which confuses Shyam because Mailur is a Hindu.
+He tells Mutthanna, who attends Mailur's campaign.
+He notices that Mailur resembles Fernandez, Gurudas Naidu's old driver.